Family violence and children/adolescents

 These impacts are compounded by detrimental effects on parenting and on the mother-child bond.
 Family violence can be all-consuming, leaving the mother with little capacity or resilience to nurture her child’s emotional needs and development.
 She may feel a diminished sense of self as an effective parent.
 The father may also deliberately attempt to break down the mother-child relationship through tactics like telling the child that her/his parents would be together, if not for the mother.

 Young people who have witnessed/experienced family violence may have complex needs related to mental health and behaviour management.
 They may exhibit depression, anxiety, violent outbursts, low academic achievement, eating disorders, absconding from home/school, risk taking behaviours, and substance abuse.
 Young people may also be using or experiencing violence in their own intimate relationships.

-In the young person’s relationship with their parents, there may be there may be conflict, abuse of parents and withdrawal from family.
+In the young person’s relationship with their parents, there may be conflict, abuse of parents and withdrawal from family.
 They may take on the role of caregiver/protector and may also try to step in to protect a parent, increasing their risk of physical harm.